troycomi/snakemake-training/2_containers/README.md

 paths, this will lead to needless duplication of distributions!
 Instead, specify the location, either with `shadow-prefix` for the entire `.snakemake` directory or with `conda-prefix` and `singularity-prefix` for just environments.
+We will add these to our profile later.

 ## Singularity directives
-Let's convert the recommended versions in comments to a singularity directive.
+Let's convert the recommended versions in comments to singularity directives.

 If you search for 'samtools docker' you should find a link to docker hub from [biocontainers](https://hub.docker.com/r/biocontainers/samtools/).